-As an exporter, will you make sure that you are ready in time for Brexit in the Dutch ports?
+As an exporter, will you make sure that your cargo flows smoothly via the Dutch ports?
 Read here which actions are required on your part for transport via both shortsea and ferry.

 Step 1: Register with Customs

 No relationship with Customs yet?
 Then register for an EORI number with Customs as soon as possible.
 Every company in Europe involved in import or export requires such a unique identification number from Customs.
 Also if you are an exporter who uses a forwarder or customs agent for your export declarations.

 Pay attention!
 Have you worked with a British EORI number until now?
 Because of the Brexit you have to convert this to an EORI number from the EU.

 Step 2: Establish who is responsible for the export declarations

 Decide whether you will submit export declarations to Customs yourself as an exporter or whether you will use a forwarder or customs agent.